Woodstock, Illinois

 Woodstock is a city in and the county seat of McHenry County, Illinois, United States.
-It is located 51 miles northwest of Chicago, making it one of the city's outer-most suburbs.
+It is located 51 mi northwest of Chicago, making it one of the city's outermost suburbs.
 Per the 2020 census, the population was 25,630.
 The city's historic downtown district and turn-of-the-century town square is anchored by the landmark Woodstock Opera House and the Old McHenry County Courthouse.
-In 2007 Woodstock was named one of the nation's Dozen Distinctive Destinations by the National Trust for Historic Preservation.
+In 2007, Woodstock was named one of the nation's Dozen Distinctive Destinations by the National Trust for Historic Preservation.